dotnet/AspNetCore.Docs/aspnetcore/fundamentals/file-providers.md

 The resulting change token exposes:

 * <xref:Microsoft.Extensions.Primitives.IChangeToken.HasChanged>: A property that can be inspected to determine if a change has occurred.
-* <xref:Microsoft.Extensions.Primitives.IChangeToken.RegisterChangeCallback*>: Called when changes are detected to the specified path string.
+* <xref:Microsoft.Extensions.Primitives.IChangeToken.RegisterChangeCallback%2A>: Called when changes are detected to the specified path string.
 Each change token only calls its associated callback in response to a single change.
 To enable constant monitoring, use a <xref:System.Threading.Tasks.TaskCompletionSource`1> (shown below) or recreate `IChangeToken` instances in response to changes.

-The *WatchConsole* sample app writes a message whenever a *.txt* file in the *TextFiles* directory is modified:
+The `WatchConsole` sample app writes a message whenever a `.txt` file in the `TextFiles` directory is modified:

 [!code-csharp[](file-providers/samples/3.x/WatchConsole/Program.cs?name=snippet1)]